The labor and delivery process begins long before labor pains begin. Here’s what to expect.

 When your baby arrives, your loved ones can access the locked unit during visiting hours by providing your first and last name.

-X or Y?
 Still unsure if your newborn is a Xenia or a Yasmin?
 Try settling on a name before you check out of the hospital.
-Otherwise you’ll get a call from the State Department of Health for not completing your birth certificate paperwork–and it can cost you extra.
+Otherwise, you’ll get a call from the State Department of Health for not completing your birth certificate paperwork.
+And it can cost you extra.

-Zen.
-Giving birth is rarely considered a “zen-like” experience, but many hospitals prioritize comfortable accommodations for expectant parents, like private suites, in-room music options, rocker-recliners, and “quiet time for moms” to allow for family bonding.
+Giving birth is rarely a “zen-like” experience.
+But, many hospitals prioritize comfortable accommodations for expectant parents.
+There are private suites, in-room music options, rocker-recliners, and “quiet time for moms” to allow for family bonding.